High school research writing: Getting started

 WriteShop I works on descriptive writing, sentence structure, and paragraph structure.
 WriteShop II allows the students to write persuasively, do some smaller research assignments, and gain experience in writing essays.

-What does a high school research paper include?
+What should a high school research paper include?

 - Title page